ring-lang/ring/language/README_CMake.md

 If you want to build a statically-linked executable, add the `-DRING_STATIC=ON` flag during the CMake configuration step.

+If you want to enable computed goto for the VM dispatcher (GCC or Clang only), add the `-DRING_COMPUTED_GOTO=ON` flag.
+This replaces the switch-based dispatch loop with computed goto labels, which can improve VM performance.
+The option is automatically disabled with a warning if the compiler does not support computed goto.

 **Build Steps:**

 1. **Create a build directory:**